christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 ![Suricata SSH Correlation](../images/phase6-suricata-ssh-correlation.png)

-This network evidence was compared with the endpoint authentication evidence recorded by Wazuh.
+The Suricata network evidence was compared with the endpoint authentication evidence recorded by Wazuh.

 **Result:** ✅ Network and endpoint evidence successfully correlated.